Love One Another

 We will be doing PE every Thursday afternoon.
 Your child will need a full PE kit including pumps.
 Please make sure every item is clearly labelled.

-Keep your eyes open for dates.
+Keep your eyes open for more details about these and other events coming up.

 Mrs Poole & Mr Edwards